shoppingflux/module-prestashop/202/doc/03-features_orders/03-status_sync.md

 Only the _current_ status of an order will be checked.
 No need to save the order status in the update.

+When requesting an order status update, the SF API will return a ticket number and a batch id.
+The ticket number must be saved to check it later; as we're not sure of the batch id's purpose, it will be saved as well.

 # Checking the ticket

-Another process in the same `ShoppingfeedOrderSyncStatusActions` class will be used to :
+Another process in the same `ShoppingfeedOrderSyncActions` class will be used to :
 * Check which orders have a ticket,
 * Check the ticket status with the SF API,